top of page

 • Yes.
 Thunder has completed a project in North London where balcony-mounted solar systems helped a new residential building achieve SAP compliance when rooftop capacity alone was insufficient.
 Compact solar is relevant not only for bill savings but also for property developers working under the Future Homes Standard, which requires most new homes to include on-site renewable generation from 2028.

-• You start generating electricity immediately with a compliant hardwired installation.
-When plug-in standards take effect, your Thunder system can be converted to a socket connection if you prefer, or you can continue using the existing hardwired setup.
+• You start generating electricity immediately with a compliant installation.
+When the plug-in standards take effect, your Thunder system can be converted to a socket connection if you prefer, or you can continue using the existing setup.
 Your panels and microinverter remain exactly the same.
 There is no wasted investment.

 Unbox the Future of